Jesus Heals and Give Life. AG Adult Sunday School Manual

 15. And they come to Jesus, and see him

-had the legion, siting, and clothed, and in his right mind: and they were afraid.
+had the legion, sitting, and clothed, and in his right mind: and they were afraid.

-25. And a certain woman, which had an issue of blood twelve years,
+25. And a certain woman, who had an issue of blood for twelve years,

 26. And had suffered many things of many physicians, and had spent all that she had, and was nothing bettered, but rather grew worse,

-27. When she had heard of Jesus, came in the press behind, and touched his garment.
+27. When she had heard of Jesus, she came into the press behind, and touched his garment.

 41. And he took the damsel by the hand, and said unto her, Talitha cumi; which is, being interpreted, Damsel, I say unto thee, arise.